-eCOGRA’s Online Gambling Certification Scheme is classified as a Type 1a scheme in accordance with ISO/IEC 17067:2013.
+eCOGRA’s Online Gambling Certification System uses product schemes that are classified as Type 1a schemes in accordance with ISO/IEC 17067:2013.

 Online gambling products are certified against jurisdictional requirements based on a client’s request.
 Conformity assessments are conducted in accordance with ISO/IEC 17025:2017; ISO/IEC 17020:2012 and 17065:2012.